 Bob Walsh, the technical director of the Master Painters Association agrees.
 “National standards usually only result after industry-wide failure which can severely harm an industry.
 Sooner is better than later,” says Walsh.

 Once a project is sold, off comes Donaldson’s marketing hat and on goes his hard hat.

 To ensure a successful job Donaldson recommends developing a clear line of communication with the general contractor.
 They should understand that architectural concrete flooring is scheduled as part of the finishing trades and that requirements reflect this.
-It may require educating them about decorative concrete finishes and in particular the conditions required for the job to be a success.
+It may require educating them about decorative concrete finishes.
+Including the conditions for a successful job.

 “We coordinate with the general contractor to get the job site to ourselves.
 Advance preparation is key.
 Knowing the layout and ensuring there is proper lighting, an accessible power and water supply and temperature control will help the job progress much smoother and guarantees better results,” says Donaldson.
 Flexibility is also important; working on tight schedules requires not having fixed hours and it may mean pouring in the middle of the night.

 Donaldson and Meyers admit they have faced several obstacles over the past four years, yet remain undeterred.
-Their goal to be a leading architectural concrete floor firm in the Pacific Northwest is within sight, and at the speed they’ve been progressing their long-term goals don’t look too far off either.
-Long-term they want Skookum to be considered the best in the industry.
-They want to see a national certification program that includes installers across the nation and they want to diversify the company.
-Donaldson and Meyers are smart, ambitious and steadfast and if the last four years provide any indication watch for them to be featured on the cover of a Fortune 500 Business Magazine soon.
+Their goal to be a leading architectural concrete floor firm in the Pacific Northwest is within sight.
+The speed they’ve been progressing their long-term goals don’t look too far off either.
+Long-term, they want Skookum to be considered the best in the industry.
+They want to see a national certification program that includes installers across the nation.
+They want to diversify the company.
+Donaldson and Meyers are smart, ambitious and steadfast.
+If the last four years provide any indication, watch for them to be featured on the cover of a Fortune 500 Business Magazine soon.